Uttkarsh-raj/Steg-GO/README.md

 # Steg-GO
 <br>
  <center>Steg-GO is an open-source steganography tool built in Golang, allowing users to hide and extract text within images.
-It features a simple interface for loading, modifying, and downloading images securely. </center>
+It features a simple interface for loading, modifying, and downloading images securely.
+Try Steg-GO by downloading the executable (Steg-GO.exe) in the repo. </center>
 <br>

 <br><br>